puutaro/CommandClick/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/puutaro/CommandClick)
 <img src="https://img.shields.io/endpoint?url=https://apt.izzysoft.de/fdroid/api/v1/shield/com.mirfatif.permissionmanagerx&label=IzzyOnDroid&cacheSeconds=86400">
 - Current web browser mainly interact with web.
 But, `CommandClick` interact with not only web but also android os.
 Therefore, This has wide spread usage
 - Current web browser mainly has tab feature.
 But `CommandClick`'core is  history search.
-Threafore, you easly restore, load, and check my history.
+Therefore, you easly restore, load, and check my history.
 - Current web browser support normal javascript.
 But `CommandClick` enforce javascript, and lead you to more wide spread usage.
 - Current web browser cannot create original android aplication.
 But `CommandClick` can create aplication just for you as low code tool.
 - Current web browser cannot support shellscript.
 But `CommandClick` can support shellscript via termux.
 You can take advantage of the shell's wealth of assets.